 A child may be trafficked between several countries in the EU or globally, prior to being trafficked into/within the UK.
 The child may have entered the UK illegally or legally (i.e. with immigration documents), but the intention of exploitation underpins the entire process.
 Child victims may be indigenous UK nationals, European Union [EU] nationals from any country outside the EU.

-Staffordshire Promoting the Welfare-Safety-of-Children-in-Specific-Circumstances (Section 4K) Safeguarding-children-who-may-have-been-trafficked-practice-guidance
+Safeguarding-children-who-may-have-been-trafficked-practice-guidance